FAQs

 FT81X- Yes, FT81X supports playback of motion-JPEG encoded AVI videos.

 As long as MCU has QSPI (FT81X only), SPI or I2C interface and has the capability to construct display list commands, it can work with EVE.
-This means that a low end 8 bit microcontroller can be readily used with EVE or that because the bandwidth requirements are minimal that the current MCU can be used and the display capability readily added into the architecture/system.
+This means that a low end 8 bit microcontroller can be readily used with EVE or because the bandwidth requirements are minimal that the current MCU can be used and the display capability readily added into the architecture/system.

 Realistically, as long as the MCU has the memory to construct one 4 byte display command and transfer it to EVE via chip interface, EVE is able to display the graph.